VA Loan Benefits

 6. Flexible Refinancing

-When you refinance a VA loan, you have two main options, the first of which is the Interest Rate Reduction Refinance Loan (IRRL), typically referred to as a Streamline Refinance.
+When you refinance a VA loan, you have two main options, the first of which is the Interest Rate Reduction Refinance Loan (IRRRL), typically referred to as a VA Streamline Refinance.

-With the IRRL, you can refinance your loan with major savings by lowering your interest rates.
+With the IRRRL, you can refinance your loan with major savings by lowering your interest rates.

-If your main goal is not savings but equity, you can opt for a cash-out refinance, in which you get to tap into said equity and borrow from it
+If your main goal is not savings but equity, you can opt for a VA cash-out refinance, allowing you to borrow against your home’s equity for other needs.

 7. Entitlement

 People often assume that a VA loan is a one-time offer to veterans and military personnel.
-If you have served the appropriate amount of time in the military — whether you are active duty or were honorably discharged — you may take out multiple VA loans over the course of your life.
+If you have served the appropriate amount of time in the military — whether you are on active duty or were honorably discharged — you may take out multiple VA loans throughout your life.

-Your certificate of eligibility will include an entitlement code, which states how much you can borrow without a down payment.
-There is a basic entitlement level, but also a second bonus tier — the maximum you can take out.
+Your certificate of eligibility (COE) will include an entitlement code, which states how much you can borrow without a down payment.
+There is a basic entitlement level and a second bonus tier, which is the maximum you can take out.

 You do not automatically lose your entitlement after your first home purchase.
 Even if you’ve defaulted on a VA loan, you might still be able to qualify for one in the future, depending on the size of the loan and your location.